 - accommodate switching to a liquid compound or longer-acting benzodiazepine (should you require one) at the appropriate equivalence.

-Unfortunately, many prescribers get skittish when approached about benzodiazepine cessation, leading to harmful and sometimes deadly results.
-Many prescribers overreact to a patient’s request to come off a benzodiazepine or their reported withdrawal symptoms and force their patient to “cold turkey,” or taper too rapidly, or just drop the patient completely.
-This is reported frequently, so I want to warn clearly on this: Have a backup plan, including an appointment set with another prescriber, before having the cessation conversation with your current one.
+Unfortunately, some prescribers get skittish when approached about benzodiazepine cessation, leading to risky results.
+Prescribers may overreact to a patient’s request to come off a benzodiazepine or to their reported withdrawal symptoms and force their patient to “cold turkey,” taper too rapidly, or just drop the patient completely.
+This is reported frequently, so I want to warn clearly on this:

 4. Avoid addiction language when describing your benzodiazepine problem.